Hauck Family Homes

 506 Oak Street Interiors Above and Below

-Neitzke and staff have taken great care to restore the space and honor Emily Hauck Heine’s legacy while creating a haven for dragonfly families.
+Neitzke and staff have taken great care to restore the space and honor Emily Hauck Heine’s legacy while creating a haven for Dragonfly families.
 In acquiring the home at 506 Oak Street, Dragonfly made a promise to do their best to maintain the historic integrity of the property.
 They knew it was going to be a worthwhile undertaking.
 When Mayfield utilized the space, they required a much more clinical and corporate facility, which led to alterations such as drop ceilings throughout the house that covered original murals and trim work, as well as the installation of cubicles and phone wiring in the ballroom.

 Since taking over, Dragonfly has worked to restore the house to a home-like environment for their families.
 They have uncovered original frescoes, woodwork, and tile work, while also making the space comfortable and functional for the Dragonfly families who need it most.